sleep and drugs

-Most mood-altering drugs interfere with some particular part of the sleep cycle. and spoil sleep.
-Decongestants, glutamate flavour enhancers and diet pills cause insomnia by stimulating specific parts of the brain that maintain arousal.
+Most mood-altering drugs interfere with a particular part of the sleep cycle. and spoil sleep.
+Decongestants, amphetamines, glutamate flavour enhancers and diet pills cause insomnia by arousing the brain.

 sleep medications